-Things to remember while hosting a virtual event
+Things to remember while you setup a virtual event

 In this article, we have covered all the DOs and DON’Ts of virtual event planning to make the transition easier for you.